simp/pupmod-simp-tpm/README.md

 The [Integrity Management Architecture (IMA)](https://sourceforge.net/p/linux-ima/wiki/Home/) subsystem is a tool that uses the TPM to verify integrity of the system, based on filesystem and file hashes.
 The IMA class sets up IMA kernel boot flags if they are not enabled and when they are, mounts the `securityfs`.
+This module can manage the IMA policy, although modifying the policy incorrectly could cause your system to become read-only.

 The TPM ecosystem has been designed to be difficult to automate.
 The difficulty has shown many downsides of using a tool like this module to manage your